g14a/g14a.github.io/_posts/golang/channels/2021-04-05-using-Go-Channels-p1.md

 ---
-title: How I learnt Go Channels - Part 1 - Introduction to Channels
+title: Using Go Channels - Part 1 - Introduction to Channels
 author: g14a
 date: 2021-04-06 2:23:00 -0530
 categories: [tutorials]